vegaprotocol/specs/protocol/0069-VCBS-validators_chosen_by_stake.md

 c.
 Setup a network with 5 nodes (3 validators, 2 ersatz validators).
 In one epoch,

 - All validators drop below `ownstake`
-- All erstazvalidators have sufficient `ownstake`, but lower stake than the validators
+- All erstaz validators have sufficient `ownstake`, but lower stake than the validators
 - Verify that 2 validators are replaced, one in each epoch

 d.
 Setup a network with 5 nodes (3 validators, 2 ersatz validators).
 In one epoch,

 - All validators drop below `ownstake`
-- All erstazvalidators have sufficient `ownstake`, and higher stake than the validators
+- All erstaz validators have sufficient `ownstake`, and higher stake than the validators
 - Verify that one validator is replaced the following epoch, one in the epoch after

 1. Ersatz validator reward (<a name="0069-VCBS-061" href="#0069-VCBS-061">0069-VCBS-061</a>) Setup a network with 5 validators with the following distribution of delegation: 10%, 10%, 10%, 10%.
 60% of the total delegation of tendermint validators